Introducing THE FOOD SQUAD: Summer Food Finds (Live Show)

 Oh inspiration how I love thee...when you strike, we just have to run with you, and this time you nailed it!
 The Food Squad is born and I can't wait to see how it grows!
-A large and super diverse crew of food lovers of all backgrounds and cultures, eaters, workers, growers, chefs, and home cooks.
-A handful of us will pop up on the show each month to dish on food finds, adventures, recipes, food memories/stories and so much more... this is the joy of food in life and community, it's delicious, fun and definitely not your average food show.
+A large and super diverse crew of food lovers of all backgrounds and cultures, eaters, workers, growers, activists, chefs, and home cooks.
+A handful of us will pop up on the show each month to dish on food finds, adventures, recipes, food memories, and so much more... this is the love of food in life and community, it's delicious, fun and definitely not your average food show.

 Thank you to our amazing first guests, Franco, Babz and Rachel